Mullahoran GAA: Notable players

-Mullahoran players who have been selected for the Cavan senior team include Killian Brady, Cormac O'Reilly, and Cormac McKeogh.
-Notable Mullahoran players of past Cavan teams include world handball champion Paul Brady, Damien O'Reilly, Phil 'The Gunner' Brady, and former Tánaiste John Wilson.
+Mullahoran players who have been recently selected for the Cavan senior team include Killian Brady, Cormac O'Reilly, and Cormac McKeogh.
+Notable Mullahoran players of past Cavan teams include world handball champion Paul Brady, Damien O'Reilly, Phil 'The Gunner' Brady, Val Gannon, and former Tánaiste John Wilson.
 Cavan football from the 1930s through to the 1950s relied heavily on Mullahoran and Cornafean players.

 Hurling

 The parish also has a separate hurling team known as Mullahoran St Joseph's, who are the Cavan Senior Hurling Champions as of 2020.
 The club had been unbeaten in the Cavan Senior Hurling Championship since 1990 until surrendering the title to Ballymachugh in 2011.
 The club's run of 21 consecutive Championship titles is a record in the GAA.
 The club also appeared in the Division 3 Ulster Senior Hurling League in 2006, but lost to Bredagh from Down.
 In 2020, Mullahoran won a 4 in a row to gain their 26th Cavan title.
 Mullahoran's U-14 hurlers also won the All-Ireland Féile in 2003, becoming one of the first Cavan teams to win a national hurling honour.